Challenging the limits of mechanical quantum metrology

 In this project, I challenge both limits – evading them by making nanomechanical resonators interact strongly with temporally controlled and nano-confined light fields.

-• Project a macroscopic mechanical object in a pure quantum state through the mere act of performing a strong measurement.
+The experiments I propose will project a macroscopic mechanical object in a pure quantum state, through the mere act of performing a strong measurement.
+I aim to show that such measurements can:

-• Be used to boost metrology performance.
+• Boost metrology performance.

 By breaking time-reversal symmetry through optical control, I seek to enhance the sensitivity of mechanical force sensors.
-I will investigate whether the measurement interaction can be employed to:

 • Coherently convert optical to mechanical states.